The Book on Jack Herer

 He was completely uninformed.
-He really had, you know, the only thing he’s ever known at that point was, uh, what he learned in school, what he learned from the government.
-And, uh, in the forties, fifties and sixties, that was a narrative about cannabis and, and life that was pretty, you know, black and white, uh, until he was 30.
-He never really understood what cannabis was, other than the most dangerous substance on the planet, according to, uh, you know, our government and reefer madness.
+The only thing he’s ever known at that point was what he learned in school, what he learned from the government.
+And, in the ‘40s, ‘50s and ‘60s, that was a narrative about cannabis and life that was pretty black and white, until he was 30.
+He never really understood what cannabis was, other than the most dangerous substance on the planet, according to our government and Reefer Madness.

 Donnell Alexander (05:51):